You Know My Name: Composition and recording

 Speaking to the film music fan site Maintitles, Arnold said he wanted "You Know My Name" to be a substitute for the "James Bond Theme", to represent Bond's immaturity.
 The song's motif is heard throughout the film, and the classic theme plays only during the end credits to signal the end of his character arc.
 Arnold felt the song should tie closer to the score, and have the "DNA of the James Bond music".
 The musical arrangement tried to create "the right blend of rock aggression and sophisticated instrumentation", with Cornell describing it as "more up-tempo and a little more aggressive than any other Bond theme has been, maybe since Paul McCartney's 'Live and Let Die'."

-Cornell stated that the biggest two influences on "You Know My Name" were Tom Jones, who performed the theme for Thunderball, and Paul McCartney, who composed and performed the theme for Live and Let Die.
+Cornell stated that the biggest two influences on "You Know My Name" were Tom Jones, who performed the theme for Thunderball, and Paul McCartney, who composed and performed the theme for Live and Let Die with his band Wings.
 "I decided that I was going to sing it like Tom Jones, in that crooning style.
 I wanted people to hear my voice," Cornell said.
 "And 'Live and Let Die' is a fantastic song.
 Paul McCartney wouldn't have written it if not for that movie.
 I [also] wanted to write a song in its own universe.
 I knew I'd never have it again — a big orchestra — so I wanted to have fun with it."
 Cornell did not put the film's title in the lyrics, because he "couldn't imagine it fitting into a song lyric that would come out of my mouth".
 And he jokingly stated "Casino Royale didn't make a good rock title, but I would write a song named Octopussy just for fun".

-Before producers Michael G. Wilson and Barbara Broccoli announced on July 26, 2006, that Cornell was performing the theme for Casino Royale, various names were reported in the media, including some reports that other performers claimed they were working on the song.
+Before producers Michael G. Wilson and Barbara Broccoli announced on July 26, 2006 that Cornell was performing the theme for Casino Royale, various names were reported in the media, including some reports that other performers claimed they were working on the song.
 Some names mentioned were Tina Turner, who previously sang "GoldenEye" for the 1995 Bond film of the same name, and Tony Christie.

 The lyrics try to illustrate Bond's psyche in Casino Royale, described by Cornell as a conflicted and tough spy with more emotional depth, not the "superconfident, seemingly invincible, winking kinda ladies' man superspy" of the previous incarnations.
 Cornell tried to focus on the existential dilemmas and possible sacrifices of secret agents: "There's an isolation in that; the stakes are very high.
 I've done a lot of living in my 42 years, and it wasn't hard for me to relate to that."
 The song was also an introduction to the character, even though he has been in many previous movies—hence the title "You Know My Name"—dealing with Bond's actions such as his first assassination, "introducing himself to what may be the rest of his life and how he will live it and what it will mean."